Proof of Transfer

 Consensus algorithms for blockchains require compute or financial resources to secure the blockchain.
 The general practice of decentralized consensus is to make it practically infeasible for any single malicious actor to have enough computing power or ownership stake to attack the network.

-Proof-of-burn is a novel consensus mechanism where miners compete by ‘burning’ (destroying) a proof-of-work cryptocurrency as a proxy for computing resources.
+Proof of burn is another, less-frequently used consensus mechanism where miners compete by ‘burning’ (destroying) a proof of work cryptocurrency as a proxy for computing resources.

 This allows network participants to secure the PoX cryptocurrency network and earn a reward in the base cryptocurrency.
-Thus, proof-of-transfer blockchains are anchored on their chosen proof-of-work chain.
+Thus, PoX blockchains are anchored on their chosen PoW chain.
 Stacks uses Bitcoin as its anchor chain.

 There are a number of reasons that Stacks chose Bitcoin as the blockchain to power consensus.
 It's the oldest blockchain protocol, having launched in 2009, and has become a recognized asset outside of the cryptocurrency community.
 BTC has held the highest market capitalization of any cryptocurrency for the past decade.